Laws of Quantum Programming: Introduction

-\begin{itemize}\item \textit{Quantum Circuits Description Layer}: At the bottom is a description language for quantum circuits.
-Assuming a set of basic gates, any quantum circuit can be defined using sequential composition and a quantum if-statement \cite{Alt05, Ying12, Yuan, Bich, Voi23}. \item \textit{Purely Quantum Programs Layer}: The middle layer introduces a language for writing purely quantum programs (without classical variables).
-Building upon quantum circuits, an if-statement with the outcome of a quantum measurement as its condition is introduced.
+The objective of this paper is to delve into fundamental inquiries and identify key laws that can establish an indispensable scientific foundation for quantum programming.
+To accomplish this, we present a comprehensive three-layer framework for quantum programming in Figure~\ref{fig 0}, with each layer intricately embedded into the one above: \begin{itemize} \item \textit{Quantum Circuits Description Layer}: At the bottom is a description language for quantum circuits.
+Assuming a set of basic gates, any quantum circuit can be defined using sequential composition and a quantum $\kif$-statement~\cite{Alt05, Ying12, Yuan, Bich, Voi23}. \item \textit{Purely Quantum Programs Layer}: The middle layer introduces a language for writing purely quantum programs (without classical variables).
+Building upon quantum circuits, an $\kif$-statement with the outcome of a quantum measurement as its condition is introduced.
 This layer also defines the loop and recursion of quantum programs (with classical control flow).
 Nondeterministic choice is added for the specification and refinement of quantum programs. \item \textit{Classical-Quantum Hybrid Programming Layer}: At the top is the classical-quantum hybrid programming layer, where purely quantum programs are embedded into a classical programming language.
 This integration enables the programming of classical and quantum computation together, a necessity for most practical quantum algorithms. \end{itemize} While the components of this framework are not novel and have been extensively studied in previous literature, we organise them into a unified framework that clearly delineates the application of each law of quantum programming.

-Within this three-layer framework, we establish a comprehensive set of basic laws of quantum programming.
-This includes two subsets of laws: \begin{itemize} \item The first subset is proven for quantum circuits at the bottom layer of Figure \ref{fig 0}.
-Among them, several laws about the distributivity of quantum if-statement are particularly useful. \end{itemize}